 In this article, we will use the data and findings from this research to answer two questions

-(2) How long will it last (when will it end)?
+- (2) How long will it last - or when will coronavirus end?

 What Causes Infections to Peak?
 2 Lessons From The 1918 Flu